 - Make decisions regarding basic financial information and transactions.

 - Communicate effectively, both orally and in writing.

 Field trips bring real-life experience to theory presented in the classroom.
 As an accounting major, you will attend dinners at the Institute of Management Accountants (IMA), which provide valuable networking opportunities.

 Graduates of this program have transferred to baccalaureate degree programs at four-year institutions* such as:

 Others have gone on to begin careers as accounting clerks immediately after graduation from FLCC.
 The list of accounting graduates that have gone on to become chief accountants, controllers or business owners of accounting/tax firms, continues to grow.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for accountants and auditors was $63,550 in May 2012.

-The Mark J. Prockton Memorial Accounting Scholarship was established in 1997 for a returning accounting major who meets the specific criteria of the award.
-For more information on the scholarship, contact a member of the Business Administration Department or the Financial Aid Office.
+The Mark J. Prockton Memorial Accounting Scholarship was established in 1997 for a returning accounting major that meets the specific criteria of the award.
+For more information on the scholarship, contact a member of the business department or the financial aid office.

 Our accounting faculty has extensive "real-world" experience that adds another dimension to the classroom.
-One of the staff is a licensed Certified Public Accountant, and another holds a Certified Management Accountant designation.
-All of them have at least ten years teaching experience.
+One of the staff members is a licensed Certified Public Accountant, and another holds a Certified Management Accountant designation.
+The entire staff has at least ten years of individual teaching experience.